jqno/equalsverifier/docs/_pages/index.md

 }
 {% endhighlight %}

-If you feel EqualsVerifier is too strict, you can make it more lenient:
+EqualsVerifier is an opinionated library, which means that it can be quite strict.
+If you feel it's too much, you can make it more lenient:

 {% highlight java %}
 @Test